evertiro/historical-redux2/README.md

 $ git submodule add git://github.com/ghost1227/Redux-Framework/ admin
 ```

-Next, copy `admin/theme-settings.php` to the base of your theme directory, so it won't get overwritten when you update Redux.
+Next, copy `admin/options.php` to the base of your theme directory, so it won't get overwritten when you update Redux.

-Include the `theme-settings.php` file for use in your theme by adding this to your `functions.php`:
+Include the `options.php` file for use in your theme by adding this to your `functions.php`:

 ```php
 get_template_part('theme', 'settings');
 ```

-Finally change the settings as needed in `theme-settings.php`.
+Finally change the settings as needed in `options.php`.
 The file is heavily documented, the rest of the [documention][docs] is a work in progress.

 [docs]: http://plovs.github.com/Redux-Framework-Docs/index.html